y-agg/TINDER_BOT/README.md

 ### About Tinder_bot

-Tinder_bot is kind of project that aims to automate the Tinder activties like login, swipping and messaging
+Tinder_bot is kind of project that aims to automate of the Tinder activities like login, swiping and messaging

 Tinder_bot use Selenium to automate process communicating with Tinder web UI.
-It then uses Seq2Seq LSTMs for messaging (chatbot) with the matches.
+It then use Seq2Seq LSTMs for messaging (chatbot) with the matches.

 The chatbot LSTM used is inspired by:  [seq2seq-chatbot](https://github.com/tensorlayer/seq2seq-chatbot)